yueguoguo/yueguoguo.github.io/_posts/2021-06-03-what-i-have-learnt.md

 ---
 layout:     post
-title:      4 Things Learnt In The Pandemic
+title:      4 things learnt in the pandemic
 date:       2021-06-03 13:30
 summary:    Psychologically and technologically we should be prepared to embrace changes.
 categories: psychology, technology, communication, workspace